oroscow/phage_display_analysis_suite_pdas/readme.md

 *Example output file.*

-![PDAS output folder](/files/images/screenshot4.png "PDAS output folder") *File organization post-analysis, where original input files remained untouched in the `raw_data` folder.*
+![PDAS output folder](/files/images/screenshot4.png "PDAS output folder") *File organization post-analysis, where original input files remained untouched in the `raw_data` folder. `dna_seq.fasta` and `prot_seq.fasta` are batch fasta files containing the trimmed and translated version of all sequences included in analysis.*

 ## Built With